dariocravero/jister/README.md

 ## Using it as a rake task

 Copy lib/jister.rake into your app.
 Make sure you have "jist" installed first.

-## Creating a new Padrino project from a gist

-    padrino g project some_project; cd some_project; jister pull GIST-ID

-or

-    padrino g project some_project; cd some_project; curl -L http://jister.uxtemple.com | `which bash` -s GIST-ID
+## Using recipes to rapidly push an entire project

+  To an entire Padrino project:

+    jister push --recipe padrino